chesslab/chess-server/docs/installation.md

 ### Staging

-> Before starting the secure WebSocket server for the first time, make sure to have created the `certificate.crt` and `private.key` files into the `ssl` folder.
+> Before starting the secure WebSocket server for the first time, make sure to have created the `fullchain.pem` and `privkey.pem` files into the `ssl` folder.

 Run the staging secure WebSocket server if you don't want to check the website's origin.